-"prepacked for direct sale" means-
+"prepacked for direct sale" means -

-- (a) in relation to a food other than flour confectionery, bread and edible ices, prepacked by a retailer for sale by him on the premises where the food is packed or from a vehicle or stall used by him, and - (b) in relation to flour confectionery, bread and edible ices, prepacked by a retailer for sale as in paragraph (a) of this definition, or prepacked by the producer of the food for sale by him either on the premises where the food is produced or on other premises from which he conducts business under the same name as the business conducted on the premises where the food is produced, and in this definition "premises" includes any ship or aircraft;
+- (a) in relation to a food other than flour confectionery, bread and edible ices, prepacked by a retailer for sale by him on the premises where the food is packed or from a vehicle or stall used by him, and - (b) in relation to flour confectionery, bread and edible ices, prepacked by a retailer for sale as in sub-paragraph (a), or prepacked by the producer of the food for sale by him either on the premises where the food is produced or on other premises from which he conducts business under the same name as the business conducted on the premises where the food is produced, and in this definition, "premises" includes any ship or aircraft;

-"preparation", in relation to food, includes manufacture and any form of processing or treatment, and "prepared" shall be construed accordingly;
+"preparation", in relation to food, includes manufacture and any form of processing or treatment;

-- "Regulation 258/97" means Regulation (EC) No. 258/97 of the European Parliament and of the Council[5] concerning novel foods and novel food ingredients; - "Regulation 1139/98" means Council Regulation (EC) No. 1139/98[6] (as corrected[7]) concerning the compulsory indication, on the labelling of certain foodstuffs produced from genetically modified organisms, of particulars other than those provided for in Directive 79/112/EEC, as amended by Commission Regulation (EC) No. 49/2000[8]; - "Regulation 50/2000" means Commission Regulation (EC) No. 50/2000[2] (as corrected[10]) on the labelling of foodstuffs and food ingredients containing additives and flavourings that have been genetically modified or have been produced from genetically modified organisms; - "sell" includes offer or expose for sale and have in possession for sale, and "sale" shall be construed accordingly. - (2) Other expressions used both in these Regulations and in Regulation 1139/98 or Regulation 50/2000 have the same meaning in these Regulations as they have in the Regulation concerned. - (3) Food shall be regarded as prepacked for the purposes of these Regulations if- - (a) it is ready for sale to the final consumer or to a mass caterer, and - (b) it is- - (i) put into packaging before being offered for sale in such a way that the food, whether wholly or only partly enclosed, cannot be altered without opening or changing the packaging, or - (ii) wholly enclosed in packaging before being offered for sale and the food is intended to be cooked without opening the packaging, but food shall not be regarded as prepacked for the purposes of these Regulations if it comprises an individually wrapped sweet or chocolate which is not enclosed in any further packaging and which is not intended for sale as an individual item.
+"Regulation 258/97" means Regulation (EC) No. 258/97 of the European Parliament and of the Council[6] concerning novel foods and novel food ingredients;

+"Regulation 1139/98" means Council Regulation (EC) No. 1139/98[7] (as corrected[8]) concerning the compulsory indication, on the labelling of certain foodstuffs produced from genetically modified organisms, of particulars other than those provided for in Directive 79/112/EEC, as amended by Commission Regulation (EC) No. 49/2000[9];

+"Regulation 50/2000" means Commission Regulation (EC) No. 50/2000[10] (as corrected[11]) on the labelling of foodstuffs and food ingredients containing additives and flavourings that have been genetically modified or have been produced from genetically modified organisms;

+"sell" includes offer or expose for sale and have in possession for sale.

+- (2) Other expressions used both in these Regulations and in Regulation 1139/98 or Regulation 50/2000 have the same meaning in these Regulations as they have in the Regulation concerned. - (3) Food shall be regarded as prepacked for the purposes of these Regulations if - - (a) it is ready for sale to the final consumer or to a mass caterer, and - (b) it is - - (i) put into packaging before being offered for sale in such a way that the food, whether wholly or only partly enclosed, cannot be altered without opening or changing the packaging, or - (ii) wholly enclosed in packaging before being offered for sale and the food is intended to be cooked without opening the packaging, but food shall not be regarded as prepacked for the purposes of these Regulations if it comprises an individually wrapped sweet or chocolate which is not enclosed in any further packaging and which is not intended for sale as an individual item.